Wednesday, 10 February 2016

 ─ "According to what they have told me, Luke, here nothing has happened.
 If ever you are considering questions about yourself, remember that nothing happened, or I am lying, you really seem to have done something.
 Fight with us.
 Do they seem to you little reasons to trust you?"

 ─ "I've done more things, Lucy.
-I've fought some men and even to one I gave a beating.
+I've fought some men and I have even given one of them a beating.
 Well, I was one of the six who did it. "

 ─ "Have you beaten any women?"